New Mexico Salary Examples

 About New Mexico Tax Calculations

-Non-residents earning income sourced to New Mexico may still need to file, depending on income type and thresholds.
 New Mexico applies a state income tax.
 Combined with federal rules, this creates a layered structure where taxable income, deductions and filing status shape your final take-home pay for 2026.
+Part-year residents in New Mexico have specialised filing rules that account for time spent in and out of the state, affecting tax apportioning.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for New Mexico.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our New Mexico tax hub.